HarrisXR-LLC/CatamaranCoder/README.md

-# CatamaranCoder
-Catamaran Coder — Guided AI Coding

 # Catamaran Coder
-A single-file HTML/CSS/JS project by HarrisXR LLC.
+Catamaran Coder — Guided AI Coding.
+Catamaran Coder is a single-file HTML/CSS/JS project by HarrisXR LLC.
 Licensed under the MIT License.

 ## About
 Catamaran Coder is a self-contained tool for guiding AI prompts and navigating the coding changes suggested by the AI step-by-step.
 It’s free and open-source for all to use and modify.